margaridamguedes/Slytherlink-Solver-AI/README.md

 The problem is modeled as a search problem (Problem/Node classes from search.py) and solved with the provided search strategy depth-first tree search, using a custom heuristic to guide the informed searches.

-Input format

-The program reads an instance from standard input: a grid of rows/columns where each value is 0, 1, 2, 3, or . (no constraint).

-1 .
-3 1 .
-3
-. . .
-3 . .
-.
-3 .
-2 1 .
-.
-0 2 .
-1 .
-. .
-2 . . .
-2 .
-2 3 .
-3
-Output format

-The solution is printed to standard output, one line per grid row.
-Each cell is represented by 4 binary digits — top right bottom left — indicating whether that edge is part of the solution (1) or not (0).

-0010 0010 1101 0001 0010 1101
-1001 1010 0100 0111 1001 0110
 ...
 Usage
 bash